This can be already be found on the website under financial assistance – housing improvements but it’s also relevant to empty properties

 A common barrier to renovating a property for rental or sale is lack of funding.

 Below you will find some information on potential funding streams and other financial issues.
-If you are interested in any of the funding schemes, please contact the Local Authority Public Health Protection team for further information.
+If you are interested in any of the funding schemes, please contact the Housing team for further information.

 Houses To Homes

-Houses to Homes is the new Welsh Government initiative designed to bring empty homes (min 6 months empty) back into use for sale or rent.
-The scheme will involve the provision of interest free loans, generally recoverable within 3 years.
-This means that loans paid out in Year 1 would be repayable in Year 4.
+Houses to Homes loans are available to bring empty homes (min 6 months empty) back into use for sale or rent.
+The scheme will involve the provision of interest free loans, secured against the empty dwelling and repayable within 5 years.
 Finance may be used for:

-- loans to return a property to use for rent - these loans would have a maximum 3 year repayment period and, once again, would be made available immediately the scheme opens.
+- loans to return a property to use for full time rent - these loans would have a maximum 5 year repayment period

 Funding will be available up front before works start, providing owners with working capital.
 Loans can be offered to individuals (expected 3 months pay slips), charities (3 years accounts), companies/ businesses (3 years accounts).